nadinesk/activity_analysis/README.md

 Summarize Data (Measurement Averages by Subject and Activity):
 * Group the filtered data frame by subject and activity description, and measurement name
 * Calculate the mean on the grouped data.
 * Tidy the data set using the tbl_df function.
+* Reshape the data to wide format, since feedback in first submittal indicated that I lost points for submitting in long format.
 * Write the resulting data frame to a file.